Remote signatures with the eID function

 Card-based signatures

 So far signature cards have been used to create qualified electronic signatures.
-The procedure’s security is ensured through the signature card and two-factor authentication when creating the signature: The private key on the signature card is protected from unauthorized access and can be used only with the authentication factors of knowledge (PIN) and possession (signature card).
+The procedure’s security is ensured through the signature card and two-factor authentication when creating the signature: The private key on the signature card is protected from unauthorised access and can be used only with the authentication factors of knowledge (PIN) and possession (signature card).

 Remote signatures